 I'm using a static

-It's worth mentioning that dnsCrypt uses port 443 by default to avoid common dns tracking/blocking configurations.
+It's worth mentioning that many dnsCrypt servers use non-standard ports (443, 5353) by default to avoid common dns tracking/blocking configurations.
 This might cause problems in some scenarios when dns is expected to be performed over port 53.
 You can change this in the dnscrypt-proxy configuration.

 Some open wireless networks have a sort of captive portal with a login page